 The chief executive of the Federal Chamber of Automotive Industries, Tony Weber, is one industry critic of the proposed incentives.
 Noting that electric vehicles are part of a broad range of low-emission or zero-emission cars, he said that the government should not promote one type of vehicle over others.
 Weber prefers consumer choice in a market that includes hybrids, low-emission combustion, and hydrogen-powered cars.

 Some people are not convinced that all South Australians will enjoy the economic benefit of the electric vehicle incentive package.
 One commenter on Motoring.com stated that the incentives would only benefit drivers who can afford the $40,000 price tag on the least expensive electric vehicle.
-The waived stamp duty and free registration would not benefit a consumer who can only afford a $20,000 car, and would not persuade that driver to choose an electric vehicle.
+The waived stamp duty and free registration would not help a consumer who can only afford a $20,000 car.
+And would not persuade that driver to choose an electric vehicle.

-Some readers who criticised the incentive plan still generally supported zero-emission technology.
+Some readers who criticised the EV Incentives still generally supported zero-emission technology.
 A commenter on Drive.com suggested that a “cap on the subsidy” would encourage the introduction of electric vehicles that more drivers could afford.
 Another reader echoed the criticism from Tony Weber, wondering why the Labour government was not providing incentives for hybrid cars.

 Commenters also worried about the effect on consumers in other states.
-Would sellers increase electric vehicle prices in other states, with the justification that the registration fee was included in the price?
+Would sellers increase electric vehicle prices in other states, with the justification that the registration fees are inclusive in the price?
 Would the higher prices result in fewer drivers switching to electric cars?
 If these comments represent consumer opinion, a lower price may be a good incentive.

 Although some industry leaders oppose the focus on one type of zero-emission car, the announced incentives have put carbon-free technology in the spotlight.
 Lobbying continues for removal of tariffs on low-emission cars.
 Australia’s first government-backed electric vehicle incentives could have a broader impact than it seems at first glance.